eliasmurcray/react-template/README.md

 You can develop using `npm run dev`.
 This will create a live reload that builds whenever it saves the file.

+### Creating A Chunk

+You can create a "chunk" by using the `npm run create-chunk [chunkName]` command.
+This will generate the basic React renderer TSX code, HTML code, and CSS code and link them together for Webpack.

+### Deleting A Chunk

+You can delete a "chunk" by using the `npm run delete-chunk [chunkName]` command.
+This will delete the old generated code.

 ## Production

 You can create a production output using `npm run build`.
 This will compress the files and make them ready for production!